tilmanschweitzer/100-days-of-code/README.md

 Add tests to check how the parsers walk through the files.

+## Day 16

+Add heuristic to weight the code lines depending on the line.
+Usually, code lines higher in the stack trace contain more meaningful information than the later framework or filter code.
+Therefore, a weight based on the average line number of the code line can help to get more useful reports.

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)